mchome/flutter_advanced_networkimage/README.md

 [![pub package](https://img.shields.io/pub/v/flutter_advanced_networkimage.svg)](https://pub.dartlang.org/packages/flutter_advanced_networkimage)

 An advanced image provider provides caching and retrying for flutter app.
+Now with zoomable widget and transition to image widget.

 ## Getting Started

 ### Installation

 Add this to your pubspec.yaml (or create it):

 ```yaml
 dependencies:
   flutter_advanced_networkimage: any
 ```

 Then run the flutter tooling:

 ```bash
 flutter packages get
 ```

 ### Example

 ```dart
 // using image provider
 new Image(